khazratoff/Python-Core-Course/README.md

-# Leetcode
-# Some algorithms of some problems
+# Solutions of some problems from Leetcode